umd-lib/staffdirectory-ldap/README.md

 * the LDAP connection information
 * the Google service account credentials file
-* the Google Sheets document to retrive
+* the Google Sheets document to retrieve

 A sample "config.properties.example" file has been included in this repository.